apache/spark/docs/structured-streaming-programming-guide.md

 processing model that is very similar to a batch processing model.
 You will express your streaming computation as standard batch-like query as on a static table, and Spark runs it as an *incremental* query on the *unbounded* input table.
-Let’s understand this model in more details.
+Let’s understand this model in more detail.

 ## Basic Concepts
 Consider the input data stream as the “Input Table”.
-Every data items that is arriving on the stream is like a new row being appended to the Input Table.
+Every data item that is arriving on the stream is like a new row being appended to the Input Table.

 ![Stream as a Table](img/structured-streaming-stream-as-a-table.png "Stream as a Table")